This baked tahini halva is creamy, warm and super yummy! It is the next level of classic tahini halva.

-Halva is a great sweet in Turkish cuisine and it has variations.
-There are mainly three versions of halva; flour halva, semolina halva and sesame or tahini halva.
-I shared the recipe for the first two before.
-What all halvas have in common is that they are all simple but addictive!
+What all halva recipes have in common is that they are all simple but addictive!
 Another thing could be that people prefer making these at home as you can not find them at sweetshops or patisseries.
 It is not very hard to make these at home, but there could be different recipes, generally learnt from grandmas.

-It has a very simple recipe; the only ingredient you need is sesame halva, but you can make some additions for your taste.
+It has a very simple recipe; the only ingredient you need is tahini halva, but you can make some additions for your taste.
 Some just mash it with a fork and cook it in oven, after mashing it some add a little milk and make it a bit creamy and then put in oven, some add lemon or orange zest and lemon or orange juice and then cook.
-I think all of them are great as sesame halva itself is great!
+I think all of them are great as sesame halva itself is already great on its own!

-You can make it in any oven dish; it could be a large oven tray if you have a large group of guests or you can serve it in souffle cups, but my favorite is to cook and serve it in small clay dishes.
+You can make it in any oven pan; it could be a large oven tray if you have a large group of guests or you can serve it in souffle cups, but my favorite is to cook and serve it on small clay plates.

 Cooking it for 6-8 minutes will be enough to have a golden top!
 This golden top is a bit crispy and a creamy layer is waiting for you underneath it.